laurensdewaele/laurens.codes/content_draft/blog.md

 ## Code

 Initially, I started out in bash because I wanted to learn a new language.
 It quickly turned out to be too time consuming.
-Perl and Python are much better candidates for the job.
+Perl or Python are much better candidates for the job.
 I decided to skip my own advice of picking the right tool for the job, and going with what I know already, Javascript.

 To quote my friend: